-A trippy story that journeys into the deep subconscious, makes your skin squirm like you've got an earwig trying to burrow through to your heart, and with any luck, leaves you with a strange aftertaste - one that you sort of like...
+A trippy story that journeys into the deep subconscious, makes your skin squirm like you've got an earwig trying to burrow through to your heart, and, with any luck, leaves behind a strange aftertaste that you sort of like.

 There was a sudden shift of gravity in the atmosphere of my lounge room, and I felt myself floating up into the air effortlessly.
 My dangling feet didn't even brush against the familiar beige rug that lay on the floor, and all of my logic had flown out of the closed window like a deranged pelican caught in a cloud of broken glass.

 "Hey, wait a sec," I began suspiciously, narrowing my eyes, "this isn't supposed to happen!"
 I exclaimed frantically at my sister, who was sitting on the couch.

 I did a double take though, as it now seemed to be Larry from my school who was sitting there.
 He looked up at me casually with his unnaturally bright green eyes, as if he was allowed to sit on my sofa or something.
 There was no way that annoying kid would be let inside the house!